azaretsky/dns-forwarder/README.md

-The forwarder will listen for UDP DNS requests on one statically configured address, forward them to another statically configured address, receive resonses and send them back to the corresponding original requesting parties.
+The forwarder will listen for UDP DNS requests on one statically configured address, forward them to another statically configured address, receive responses and send them back to the corresponding original requesting parties.